Frequently Asked Questions

 Headaches from the neck (Cervicogenic) are typically one-sided, and radiate from the back of the head forwards toward the forehead, temple or behind the eye.
 They may or may not be associated with neck stiffness or pain, or triggered by prolonged static postures.

-Through specific manual pressures and movement tests of the upper spinal segments, physiotherapists can quickly determine whether your neck is contributing to your headaches.
+Through specific manual pressures and movement tests of the upper spinal segments, we can quickly determine whether your neck is contributing to your headaches.

 Are my migraines from my neck?